MultiverseLearningProducts/swe/src/mod1/wk2/day1.md

 This is now a more familiar concept to you.
 Getting a session assigned to you is like 'logging' in.
 To 'log out' you just remove that counter from the session.

-## Assignment

--   Implement sessions on your server
--   Add `/login` and `/logout` routes
--   The `/login` route should be the only route that accepts Basic auth request
--   Once a user is authenticated with Basic auth add them to a session
--   Update `/airports` and your other endpoints to only return the airport info if the user is in a session
--   If a user is in a session and visit the `/logout` route this should end their session and they will no longer be able to access `/airports`
--   Put your solution on Github and share it with your coach

 ---

 # Lesson 2 - Token-based Authentication